clowdr-app/clowdr/README.md

 1. Clone this repository
 1. Initialise/update submodules
+BCP: How do I do that??
-1. Enter and build `react-transcript-editor`
+1. Enter and build `react-transcript-editor`:
    1. Run `npm install`
    1. Run `npm run build:component`
    1. You should see the `dist` folder created.